 With this in mind a study to assess the inter-regulatory phenomena between leptin and ovarian function in PCOS women showed the following:

-Within the PCOS group, normalisation of data in regard to obesity and IR, however showed positive influence of insulin and obesity individually on fasting leptin levels, independent of body fat and IR respectively (1.).
+Within the PCOS group, normalisation of data in regard to obesity and IR, however, showed a positive influence of insulin and obesity individually on fasting leptin levels, independent of body fat and IR respectively (1.).

 Taking into consideration the above information both insulin and obesity play a role in elevated leptin levels.